 - Attract the good bugs that eat the pests using flowers and plants they love.
 We always encourage the wasps to eat cabbage moth caterpillars and found a great reduction in damage.
 Many flowers attract hoverflies, lacewigs and ladybugs.
 I absolutely LOVE the wildflower blends from West Coast Seeds on attracting beneficial insects.
 I’m sowing the beneficial insect blend this season for attracting lacewings, hover flies and ladybird beetles to help control aphids, thrips, and caterpillars.

 - Use constant vigilance and hand-picking for the larger pests like squash bugs and slugs (yuck, I know, but it’s one of the best tactics, especially if you can’t keep ducks and chickens).

 - Educate yourself.
 The more you know about bugs in your garden the better understanding you’ll have on which ones are bad and which are good.
 There’s a great book below (affiliate link) if you wish to learn more.

 - Use beneficial helpers like ducks or chickens for bug and slug control (permaculture!).
-We’re building a chicken run (moat) around most of the garden for bug & rodent control.
+We have a chicken run (moat) around most of the garden for bug control.

 - Purchase the good bugs that eat the bad and add them to your garden.
 A lot of places sell praying mantis or ladybugs for example.
-You’re still better attracting them than bringing them in (some people say that these bugs aren’t a native species for example and can interfere with wild populations) but if you need a bug fix and have none in your yard at all it can help.
-Urban Sunshine is one place you can order beneficial bugs from & they have these great images below for guidance.
+You’re still better attracting them than bringing them in.
+I’ve heard one person say that these bugs aren’t a native species and can interfere with wild populations.
+However, if you need a bug fix and have none in your yard at all it can help.
+Check your local area so you can order beneficial bugs.

 - Use hoop tunnels.
 Using tunnels with insect netting (affiliate link) or light weight row cover during the peak infestations (for example when the bad bug lays eggs) has great success at deterring pests short term.